Kirankkt/Cancer_Researcher_AI/README.md

 ## History of the Cancer Researcher AI

 The Cancer Researcher AI project was initiated by Akshay PR and Kiran KT in 2024 with the goal of providing an AI-powered assistant to help answer common cancer-related queries based on reliable medical information.
-The project was born out of a desire to create a user-friendly tool for cancer research and inspired by [perplexity](https://www.perplexity.ai/).
+The project was born out of a desire to create a user-friendly tool for cancer research.

 ### Key Milestones:
 - **[09 2024]**: Initial concept and prototype developed.